shmousavi65/CNN_TensorFlow_CIFAR10/README.md

 - Pickle

 ## Usage and Execution
 - CIFAR10 data should be exracted and and located in the same directory as the codes files.
+Cifar10 data includes data-batch_1, data-batch_2, data-batch_3, data-batch_4, data-batch_5, and test-batch
-- Change the directory to the files and data directory:
+- Change the directory to the codes and data files directory:
 ```
     cd CNN_TensorFlow_CIFAR10
 ```